sgnconnects/ubuntu-custom/README.md

 Scripts to build my personal [Ubuntu Desktop](https://ubuntu.com/download/desktop) distro with [Cubic](https://github.com/PJ-Singh-001/Cubic).

-This project is for personal use, but it can help you to personalize your Ubuntu Desktop distro.
+This project is for personal use, but it can help you to customize your Ubuntu Desktop distro.

 ## Getting Started